vrk/nyc-williamsburg-bagely/index.md

 when I'm feeling bagel-y, I don't necessarily need a bagel - I get this feeling like "hmm I could eat a bagel right now" and then there's actually a set of food, broader than a bagel, that can satisfy this craving

-a *bagellike*: a food that satisfies my bagel-y craving, even if not a bagel
+a *bagellike*: a food that satisfies my bagel-y craving, even if not a bagel. (etymologically inspired by the noun [roguelike](https://en.wikipedia.org/wiki/Roguelike))

 ---